On the Coupling of Depth and Egomotion Networks for Self-Supervised Structure from Motion: Approach

-Having coupled depth with egomotion to via iterative view synthesis, the natural extension is to then do the converse: couple egomotion with the depth.
-Although incorporating such two-way coupling (as done in DRO) is an appealing solution, we note an important drawback to this approach.
-Namely, modifications must be made to the training procedure in order to maintain stability during training, which may additionally lead to instability at inference time and therefore limit the use of online weight refinement.
-To avoid this, we instead incorporate an inference-time PFT strategy to refine the depth network weights.
-Namely, we use the Adam \cite{Kingma:2014} optimizer to refine the depth network weights to further minimize a self-supervised loss.
-Notably, by incorporating our feedback-coupled egomotion network with our depth optimizer, we can achieve \textit{tightly-coupled} optimization of depth and egomotion.
-The key to our optimization procedure is that our egomotion network's predictions are \textit{a function of depth}: as the depth predictions are refined, we recompute the egomotion prediction via our egomotion network, which has been trained to minimize the reconstruction loss given the current depth prediction.
-Effectively, this allows us to produce refined depth \textit{and} egomotion predictions through optimization of our depth network only.
+We extend the feedback coupling method linking depth with egomotion by doing the converse: linking egomotion with depth.
+This additional network coupling is achieved by incorporating an inference-time PFT strategy: the depth network weights are refined by further minimizing the self-supervised loss through gradient descent.
+By incorporating our feedback-coupled egomotion network with our depth optimizer, we can achieve \textit{tightly-coupled} optimization of depth and egomotion.
+The novelty of our optimization procedure with respect to other PFT methods is that we can produce refined depth \textit{and} egomotion predictions through the optimization of our depth network only, because our (feedback-coupled) egomotion predictions are already a function of depth.
+As the depth predictions are refined by PFT, we recompute an improved egomotion prediction via iteration also (where the cost map input is updated with the refined depth).

-To perform PFT at inference time, we minimize the same loss as the one defined in \Cref{eq:loss_terms} but replace the smoothness term in with a depth prior that ensures the optimized depth $\mathbf{D}^*_t$ remains similar to the original depth prediction: $\mathcal{L}_{prior} = \mathcal{L}_{SSIM}(\mathbf{D}^*_t, \mathbf{D}_t)$. \Cref{fig:loss_curves_opt} illustrates our tightly-coupled optimization procedure in one dimension for a single inference-time sample.
+To perform PFT at inference time, we minimize the same loss as \cref{eq:loss_terms} but replace the smoothness term with a depth prior that ensures that the optimized depth $\mathbf{D}^*_t$ remains similar to the original depth prediction:

+\Cref{fig:loss_curves_opt} illustrates our tightly-coupled optimization procedure in one dimension for a single inference-time sample.
 Beginning with the initial (red) loss curve produced by our trained depth network, the egomotion network recursively updates its predictions to converge to the (suboptimal) minimum.
-Each epoch of the inference-time depth optimizer shifts the loss to a new (lower) minimum by improving the quality of the depth prediction; then, given this new depth prediction, our egomotion network is able to converge to the new minima.
-We visualize an example of the improvement in depth accuracy (and the corresponding reduction in the photometric reconstruction error) this approach produces in \Cref{fig:depth_opt_visualize}.
+Running through each epoch of the inference-time depth optimizer shifts the loss to a new (lower) minimum by improving the quality of the depth prediction; then, given the new depth prediction, our egomotion network is able to converge to the new minimum.
+We visualize an example of the improvement in depth accuracy (and the corresponding reduction in the photometric reconstruction error) in \Cref{fig:depth_opt_visualize}.

-\section{Experiments \& results}
+\section{Experiments \& Results}